SilvaRamon/golang-transpiler/README.md

 # golang-transpiler
-A transpiler that parses from my custom language to Mermaid
+A transpiler that parses from my custom language to Mermaid language